 LDC have successfully trained thousands of people to become qualified driving instructors over the last 30 years.
 Few competitors, if any, can match our record of success or our reputation within the industry for providing top quality driving instructor training.
 During this period we have seen many driving instructor training providers fall by the wayside leaving thousands of students without the instructor training they had bought.
 Few companies, if any, are as financially robust or as successful as LDC.

 Winners of the first industry award for Training School of the Year

-This Training School of the year award was introduced in 2016 and LDC were the very first recipients which just goes to show the incredible reputation LDC has built up over the last 30 years to be the first selected.
-There are other non-industry awards provided by magazine publishers for their advertisers but they have little sway within our industry and are not endorsed by the DVSA.
+This Training School of the year award was introduced in 2016 and LDC were the very first independently nominated recipients of this award which just goes to show the incredible reputation LDC has built up over the last 30 years to be the very first selected.
+There are other non-industry self-nominated awards provided by magazine publishers for their advertisers but they have little sway within our industry and are not endorsed by the DVSA or the DIA.

 A bit of history about LDC driving schools

 The Learner Driving Centre (LDC) was first established in 1987 and was later acquired by Teaching Driving Limited in 1991.
 At the start LDC operated in a similar manner to BSM with high street shops (see photo of a typical LDC shop) with instructors being charged a high weekly fee making it difficult for them to earn a high income or being fully committed to the cause of providing quality tuition.
 This approach was seriously flawed so Teaching Driving Limited went about developing a whole new LDC driving school package for it's franchised driving instructors.